Jan Stevens

 Antwerp, Belgium

 I’m a versatile developer who quickly adapts to new technology and effectively applies it in production.
-My projects range from building full-stack applications to cross-compiling Android for ARM Point of Sales devices.
-At PlayPass, I developed access control software for festivals like Rock Werchter, and large venues such as Sportpaleis.
+My projects range from building full-stack applications to cross-compiling Android for ARM Point of Sale devices.
+At PlayPass, I developed access control software for festivals like Rock Werchter and large venues such as Sportpaleis.
 At November Five, my focus shifted towards frontend technologies, and I became an advocate for Serverless architecture.
 Using React, we transform designs into interactive frontend applications powered by Serverless backend for frontends (BFF).
+Currently at Spencer, I work as a Senior Full Stack Engineer, building React applications and AdonisJS backends while contributing to infrastructure automation on AWS.

 In my free time, I enjoy culinary classes at Piva and swimming.
 As a typical Belgian Burgundian, I appreciate good food paired with a glass of wine.
 My personality can be described as straightforward with a dash of sarcasm.